aruntk/walk-tour/README.md

 1. Import walk-tour.html.
 If you want to use custom tour element import just the walk-tour-behavior.
 2. Include `<walk-tour></walk-tour>` tag in project
-3. Add MyBehaviors.WalkTourBehavior to component behaviors.
+3. Add MyMixins.WalkTourMixin to component behaviors.
 4. Call `_showhelp` Function from Web Compomnent whose help is to be shown

 this._showHelp( element , Message Title, Message Body, Version Number);